 According to studies, repeated brain injuries, including concussions occurring over a number of weeks to years, can result in neurologic and cognitive deficit.

 Joe Lyon is a highly-rated Cincinnati concussion lawyer and Ohio personal injury attorney representing victims of traumatic brain injuries and concussions nationwide.
-Call 800.513-2403 for a free consultation.
+Contact The Lyon Firm at 800.513-2403 for a free consultation.